The four dimensional Yang--Mills partition function in the vicinity of the vacuum: The partition function about the vacuum

 yielding together with $\dim_\R{\rm ker}\:\Delta_0=1$ and $\dim_\R{\rm ker}\:\Delta_1=0$ over $(S^4,g_R)$ that

 In addition we recall over $(S^4,g_R)$ the classical expressions

 and plug them into the integral and also perform $\int_{S^4}\dd V_R=\frac{8\pi^2}{3}R^4$.
 We come up with

 and find in particular that $\frac{3}{2} \left(\zeta_{\Delta_1}(0)-\zeta_{\Delta_0}(0)\right)$ is independent of $R$ offering a sort of justification for using the conformal compactification $(S^4,g_R)$ in place of the original space $(\R^4,\eta)$.
-Inserting all of these formulata into the right hand side of the first integral of Definition \ref{definiciok} we obtain the first expression of the lemma.\footnote{The Faddeev--Popov determinant is therefore formally equal to ${\rm e}^{3\zeta'_{\Delta_0}(0)}$ hence is indeed constant in this picture. }
+Inserting all of these formulata into the right hand side of the first integral of Definition \ref{definiciok} we obtain the first expression of the lemma.\footnote{The Faddeev--Popov determinant is therefore formally equal to ${\rm e}^{3\zeta'_{\Delta_0}(0)}$ hence is indeed constant in this picture. } Repeating the same with the truncated quartic integral, the corresponding result also follows.